xmos/lib_src/examples/test_block/doc/rst/asrc-rate-matching.rst

 The above phase error works on a theoretical FIFO where the input and output side of a FIFO have to match the speed (as the FIFO would otherwise overflow or underflow).
-However, in real life the FIFO has the occasional double sample taken out.
-If we look at the block comprising both the FIFO and the ASRC, then we do have an ideal system, but here the sample rates are systematically different.
+However, in real life the FIFO has the occasional extra sample pushed in.
+If we look at the block comprising both the ASRC and the FIFO, then we do have an ideal system, but here the sample rates are systematically different on both sides.

 In order to make this work we need to use precise knowledge of the ASRC;
 even though the ASRC produces and consumes discrete samples, it progresses